 Another key aspect of the LRD paradigm is the emergence and evolution of these sources.
-Although there are now candidates of $z\sim0$ LRD relics (see \citealt{Lin2025}), the population of these sources has been shown to exhibit a dramatic drop in their number density at $z\sim 4$ ($1-2$ dex from $z\sim 4$ to $z \sim 2$; \citealt{Kocevski2025}, \citealt{Inayoshi2025b}, \citealt{Ma2025}, \citealt{Zhuang2025}).
-The evolutionary pathway followed by these sources has not been fully elucidated yet.
+Although candidates for $z\sim0$ LRD analogs now exist (see \citealt{RLin2025,Lin2025}, \citealt{Ji2025b}), the population of these sources exhibits a dramatic drop in number density at $z\sim 4$ ($1-2$ dex from $z\sim 4$ to $z \sim 2$; \citealt{Kocevski2025}, \citealt{Inayoshi2025b}, \citealt{Ma2025}, \citealt{Zhuang2025}).
+The evolutionary pathway followed by these sources has not yet been fully elucidated.

-According to \citet{Billand2025}, LRDs are a phase in galaxy evolution, which implies there must be transition stages in which galaxies exhibit LRD features while simultaneously developing new characteristics.
-These authors also affirm that cold accretion may lead to an increase in the stellar mass ($M_\star$), which makes LRDs lose their genuine ``V''-shape and compactness as these stars form and populate the galaxy outskirts.
+According to \citet{Billand2025}, LRDs represent a phase in galaxy evolution, which implies that transition stages must exist in which galaxies exhibit LRD features while simultaneously developing new characteristics.
+These authors also note that cold accretion may increase stellar mass ($M_\star$), causing LRDs to lose their genuine ``V''-shape and compactness as these stars form and populate the galaxy outskirts.
 In that same work, mergers are also proposed as channels for the disruption of the LRD phase.

-There are already observations of LRDs in dense environments, including LRDs in pairs (\citealt{Tanaka2024}, \citealt{Merida2025}), LRDs in galaxy overdensities (\citealt{Labbe2024environment}, \citealt{Rinaldi2024}), and star clusters or nebular gas close to LRDs \citep{Chen2025}.
-In \citet{Merida2025} we presented evidence of a synchronous evolution of an LRD pair at $z\sim7$ and the key role played by the environment in the triggering and quenching of these objects.
+Observations already reveal LRDs in dense environments, including LRDs in pairs (\citealt{Tanaka2024}, \citealt{Merida2025}), LRDs in galaxy overdensities (\citealt{Labbe2024environment}, \citealt{Rinaldi2024}, \citealt{Schindler2025}), and star clusters or nebular gas near LRDs \citep{Chen2025}.
+In \citet{Merida2025} we present evidence of a synchronous evolution of an LRD pair in $z\sim7$ and highlight the key role that the environment plays in triggering and possibly quenching these objects.

-There are likely different channels for the formation and destruction of LRDs, and environmental effects should be considered as potential drivers of some of these channels.
-To understand how LRDs are triggered and how they disappear, it is key to investigate the properties of transitional objects.
-The presence of these sources can be linked to the end of an LRD phase, as well as to the emergence of one or several LRD phases along a galaxy's lifetime.
+Different channels likely exist for the formation and destruction of LRDs, and environmental effects should be considered as potential drivers of some of these channels.
+To understand how LRDs are triggered and disappear, it is essential to investigate the properties of transitional objects.
+The presence of these sources can be linked both to the end of an LRD phase and to the emergence of one or more LRD phases during the lifetime of a galaxy.